-Section 7.1 There are several ways you can pay your plan premium cover of this booklet).
+Section 7.1 There are several ways you can pay your plan premium

 There are five ways you can pay your plan premium.
-You will make your initial payment selection on the enrollment form.
-If you would like to change your premium payment method, please contact Customer Service (phone numbers are printed on the back
+You will make your initial payment selection on th enrollment form.
+If you would like to change your premium payment method, please contact Customer Service (phone numbers are printed on the back cover of this booklet).